RioAraki/cpptutorial/cppprimer.md

 vector<string> v7{10}; // ten deault-initialized elements
 vector<string> v8{10, "hi!"}; // ten elements with value "hi"
 ```
 Among v5-v8, only v5 is list initialized.
-In order to list initialize, the values inside braces must match the element type. **If list initialization is not possible, the compiler looks for toher ways to initialize the object from the given values**.
+In order to list initialize, the values inside braces must match the element type. **If list initialization is not possible, the compiler looks for other ways to initialize the object from the given values**.

 #### 3.3.2 Adding Elements to a vector

-More commonly we don’t know how many elements are there in a vector when we initialize it, so we need a method to add vector member which is called `push_back(element)`
+More commonly we don’t know how many elements are there in a vector when we initialize it, so we need a method to add vector member which is called `vector.push_back(element);`
-`vector.push_back(element);`

 Vector grows efficiently, it is often unnecessary to define a vector of a specific size.
 Exception is if all the elements actually need the same value.
 If requiring different values, **it is usually more efficient to define an empty vector and add elements as the values at run time**.